gnolang/gno/docs/how-to-guides/testing-gno.md

 }
 ```

-:::warning Testing package-level variables
+::: warning Testing package-level variables

-In practice, it is not advisable to test and validate package level variables like this, as their value is mutated
-between test runs.
-For the sake of keeping this guide simple, we went ahead and reset the variable value for each test,
+In practice, it is not advisable to test and validate package level variables in this manner, as their value is mutated between test runs.
+However, for the sake of keeping this guide simple, we went ahead and reset the variable value for each test.
+You should employ more robust test strategies.
-however,
-you should employ more robust test strategies.

 :::

 ## 2. Running the Gno test

-To run the prepared Gno tests, we can utilize the `gno test` CLI tool.
+To run the prepared Gno tests, let's use the `gno test` CLI tool.

-Simply point it to the location containing our testing source code, and the tests will execute.
-For example, we can run the following command from the `counter-app/r/counter` directory:
+Point it to the location containing our testing source code, and the tests will execute.
+For example, let's run the following command from the `counter-app/r/counter` directory:

 ```bash
 gno test -v .
 ```

-Let's look into the different parts of this command:
+Let's examine the different parts of this command:

 - `-v` enables the verbose output.
 - `-root-dir` specifies the root directory to our cloned `gno` GitHub repository
 - `.` specifies the location containing our test files.
-Since we are already located in that directory, we specify
+We specify `.` because we are already located in the directory.
-  a `.`.

-Running the test command should produce a successful output:
+Running the test command should produce this successful output:

 ```bash
 === RUN   TestCounter_Increment